W427697/Discord-/docs/writing-tests/test-runner.md

 - The `setup` function is executed before all the tests run.
 - The context object is generated containing the required information.
 - Playwright navigates to the story's page.
-- The `preRender` function is executed.
+- The `preVisit` function is executed.
 - The story is rendered, and any existing `play` functions are executed.
-- The `postRender` function is executed.
+- The `postVisit` function is executed.

 ### (Experimental) Filter tests